aws-samples/aws-gamelift-and-serverless-backend-sample/UnityBotClient/README.md

 The bots will be deployed to your defined home region but you could easily modify the script to deploy the stack to multiple regions to better test latency-based matchmaking and multi-region fleets.

+# Note for MacOS M1 development machines

+If you're building the containers on an ARM-based Mac, please use the following build command instead in the `./buildSetupAndRunBots.sh` script:

+`docker buildx build ./Build/ --platform=linux/amd64 -t $accountid.dkr.ecr.$region.amazonaws.com/gamelift-example-bot-client:$build_id`

+This will build an x86 version of the Docker container so it will run correctly on AWS Fargate.